 Implications include the use of non-lethal weapons, or at the least such claims are being made.
 Incorrect claims might result from effects of trauma in some instances, among other reasons.
 Procedures used, widely known as "enhanced interrogation techniques," have caused permanent impairment, extreme trauma and death.

-"incommunicado for the remainder of his life"
+CIA planned to hold Abu Zubaydah "incommunicado for the remainder of his life" |

 Prison Legal News, a project and publication of the nonprofit Human Rights Defense Center, reported in 2015 that some 54 nations were complicit in the operation of secret CIA prisons.
 Sources included reports from the US Senate and the Open Society Justice Initiative.
 Numerous international legal cases developed, with rulings leveled against the CIA.
 I devoted a chapter to such circumstances in my book, The Greys Have Been Framed: Exploitation in the UFO Community.
-The chapter is titled 21st Century US Illegal Human Experimentation
+The chapter is titled 21st Century US Illegal Human Experimentation.

 Furthermore, a career intelligence officer, one frequently invited to speak as an expert at UFO-related events, asserted mind control was "coming back" - nine years ago.
 He added that technology would enable modification of the behavior of enemies, specifically citing those held at Guantanamo, via electronic means.